Psychological pricing: In consumer behavior

 Thomas and Morwitz (2005) suggested that this bias is a manifestation of the pervasive anchoring heuristic in multi-digit comparisons.
 (The anchoring heuristic is one of the heuristics identified by Nobel laureate Kahneman and his co-author Tversky.)
 Judgments of numerical differences are anchored on leftmost digits, causing a bias in relative magnitude judgments.
 This hypothesis suggests that people perceive the difference between 1.99 and 3.00 to be closer to 2 than to 1 because their judgments are anchored on the leftmost digit.

 Stiving and Winer (1997) examined the left-digit effect using scanner panel models.
 They proposed that 9-ending prices can influence consumer behavior through two distinct processes: image effects and level effects.
 Image effect suggests that 99-ending prices are associated with images of sales promotions.
 Level effect captures the magnitude underestimation caused by anchoring on the leftmost digits of prices.
 Their results suggest that both of these effects account for the influence of 9-ending prices in grocery stores.
 Manning and Sprott (2009) demonstrated that left-digit anchoring can influence consumer choices using experimental studies.

 Choi, Lee, and Ji (2012) examined the interactive effects of 9-ending prices and message framing in advertisements.
 The researchers found that when pairing nine-ending prices with positive messages, advertisements were much more positively received by consumers.
 This in turn increased their likelihood of making a purchase decision.

+In consumer finance

+Psychological pricing has also been observed in consumer finance, particularly in the presentation of interest rates.
+Patrick M. Brenner of the Southwest Public Policy Institute has argued that the annual percentage rate (APR), introduced under the Truth in Lending Act, can function similarly to charm pricing by shaping borrower perception of cost.
+While APR was designed to standardize and simplify loan comparisons, Brenner contends that it may compress complex, long-term borrowing costs into a single figure that obscures total repayment.

+In this interpretation, small changes in the leftmost digit, such as mortgage rates falling from 6.00 percent to 5.98 percent, can influence consumer sentiment despite minimal underlying differences, reflecting the same left-digit bias observed in retail pricing.
+This framing encourages borrowers to focus on nominal rates or monthly payments rather than lifetime cost.